-- The medical record/ client record is complete and organized. - Documentation is timely - The documentation of each individual encounter includes all required elements per regulations. - ICD-10 and rate codes used for claims submission are supported by documentation in the medical record.

-• Appropriate safeguards are identified.
-The individual's progress, his or her response to treatment.
+- The medical record/ client record is complete and organized. - Documentation is contemporaneous. - The documentation of each individual service includes all required elements per regulations. - ICD-10 and rate codes used for claims submission are supported by documentation in the medical record. - Appropriate safeguards are identified.
+The individual's progress, his or her response to services.